arisvetter/ece-week-7/class (2) 2/README.md

 ### 2 - What about the end around carry of One’s Complement makes it hard to use and implement?

   The end around carry in One's Complement creates a few tricky (and avoidable) situations.
 First, it creates an odd looping condition where theres a chance that after adding two numbers together, the circuit brings around a second digit to do the whole thing over again (and potentially again and again and again...).
-It also creates two differnt carry instances, one for intermediary bit addition and one for the carry-around.
+It also creates two different carry instances, one for intermediary bit addition and one for the carry-around.
 Not ideal.
 Lastly, I imagine when creating a physical circuit, having to loop around the extra digit all the way back to the beginning would create headaches and unnessesary complexity within the circuit design.

 ### 3 - What is the edge case and problem with Two’s Complement number representation?